|

 dentists, a college professor, a government official; four

-great-grandchildren are in medical school.*
+great-grandchildren are in medical school.* Education was

 always a priority in the family.
 All her children had musical